 Yes, Hart Crane’s life was filled with struggle.
 There was financial struggle, to be sure, that of any writer without a day job.
 But, Hart’s real struggle originated in childhood, lost in the midst of two disturbed and warring parents, their confusing and twisted sexual reunions, and their complete inability to make emotional room for him.

 Hart’s businessman father, Clarence Arthur Crane, founder of the Life Saver candy, never understood Hart’s artistic nature.
 His mother, Grace Edna Crane, left him as a baby, came back, either impulsively left him again or took Hart out of school to accompany her on her travels.
 She expected devotion.
 Her needs were primary – not his.

 Now he was dead.
 We see images, newspaper headlines, Hart Crane’s face, serious; and sad: “Poet Lost At Sea; Disappeared en route from Vera Cruz to New York.”
 “At age 32, drowned.”
 “Son of Candy Store Founder Dies on Voyage from Mexico.”

-Our narrator continues: “In the Spring of 1932, Hart Crane’s life ended in the shark infested waters of the Caribbean, joining the sea, persistent image of his poems.”
+Our narrator continues: “In the Spring of 1932, Hart Crane’s life ended in the shark-infested waters of the Caribbean, joining the sea, a persistent image of his poems.”
 More newspaper headlines read: “Death of Hart Crane at Sea is Confirmed: Friends Hint Suicide.”

 In, “At Melville’s Tomb,” not published until 1933 after his suicide, Hart wrote: